Benefits of Brahmi and How It Differs from Gotu Kola

 It is also called the water aquarium plant because it grows in water.
 The propagation of plants is often achieved through cuttings.

-Brahmi is an indigenous plant which is found throughout the country in the damp and marshy areas of tropical regions.
+Brahmi is an indigenous plant that is found throughout the country in the damp and marshy areas of tropical regions.

 Brahmi is also found in India’s neighboring countries like Nepal, Sri Lanka, China, Taiwan, and Vietnam.
 It is also found in US states like Florida, Hawaii, and some other southern states where it can grow in damp conditions (by a pond or bog garden).

-This is one of the benefits of brahmi, you can grow it yourself!
+One of the benefits of brahmi is that you can grow it yourself!

 Sanskrit Synonyms Of Brahmi With Meanings